DSIN-INSA-Strasbourg/Hermes/plugins/datasources/ldap/README.md

   datamodel:
     oneDataType:
       sources:
-        your_source_name: # 'your_source_name' was set in plugin's settings
+        your_source_name: # 'your_source_name' was set in plugin settings
           fetch:
             type: delete
             vars:
               # Facultative : a list of entries to delete.
               # If unset, an empty list will be used (and nothing will be deleted)
               dellist:
-                  # MANDATORY : the entry's DN.
+                  # MANDATORY : the DN of the entry.
 If not specified, the entry will
                   # be silently ignored
                 - dn: uid=entryToDelete1,ou=exampleOU,dc=example,dc=com
                 - dn: uid=entryToDelete2,ou=exampleOU,dc=example,dc=com